snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Changed styles and made UI responsive for login and registration screens for both driver and register.

 Developed a reports page in the driver account, where he can monitor the total rides given so far.

+Merged the total rides page to a new page as "Reports" page with the start and end date as a filter to search for the ride history of the driver.